-Repeated chanting OM (also known as mantra japa) allows you to hear and think about its sound.
+Repeated chanting OM (also known as mantra Japa) allows you to hear and think about its sound.
 However, when you keep repeating the mantra you become one with it.
 This creates a feeling of being at one with yourself, the universe, God, or any higher power.
 The mind is made present by chanting OM.

-The mantra is often written as OM but it is better to write as A-U–M. This is because the sound of “o”, when combined with the sound of AU, is what makes the sound of “o”.
+The mantra is often written as OM but it is better to write it as A-U–M. This is because the sound of “o”, when combined with the sound of AU, is what makes the sound of “o”.
 It is more like ah-oh–mmm.
 The letter A is the state of consciousness, or waking state.
 It is where we start.
 U represents the dreaming state through which we all pass.
 M is the inner mind, accessible only for a few moments.
 It is important to note that the silence between each OM can be as powerful as the sound.
-The Maitri Upanishad describes it as “tranquility, soundless fearless, sorrowless blissful, satisfied and satisfied” and says, “tranquility, soundless, fearless.
+The Maitri Upanishad describes it as “tranquillity, soundless fearless, sorrowless blissful, satisfied and satisfied” and says, “tranquillity, soundless, fearless.
 These are the moments where life’s beauty truly sinks in.

 The breath is the driving force behind OM chanting.
 Your inhalation should be deep and complete so your mantra has strength and length.
 Remember to pay attention to the pause in between each OM.
 Feel each sound and the space between them.
 Feel the vibration around you.
 The sound of the sound creates a connection.
 OM.